pynec/Ms.SSLI/README.md

 Also remember that the sal_sim.java file is making simulation files for GWAS so make sure that I am only putting zeroes in individuals of one sex.

 Once I am done withe simulation file, finish up the exclude() method

+Update 2/4/2021

+Continued working on simulation script (missingness_opt_sim.java).
+Finished it!
+1. Wrote a new method that takes the sex list and determines the indices of the females, then transfers it to a new list for the AD matrix.
+Basically, it determines where the females will be in the AD matrix (remember that the AD matrix contains two values per individual)
+2. Wrote a new method that creates a matrix with AD values

+The simulation script fully imitates the variants file, so it should work with the missingness script!

+Next step:
+1. Test the simulation script
+2. Finish the exclude() method in the optimized simulation script